The most popular multi-day trek in Georgia and for a good reason.

 So what to do?
 You can either take a taxi from locals (costs as much as 40 GEL per person) or walk on the road towards Iprali and once the village is out out sight, try to stop some minivan with daytrippers, that should be a bit cheaper.

 This one is tricky :) But if you are trekking in July or August, you should - and I am saying it as a person who loathes booking more than 2-3 days ahead.
 Good places along the trail tend to fill up fast, especially since many of them got registered on booking portals.
 And while locals are masters of improvisation and will eventually find you some place to sleep, it may not be the most comfortable option.
 So, if you want to play it safe, you can book online several long time ahead - at the end of each day section, I included a couple of places which I recommend.

 A compromise might be to ask your landlord in Mestia to make the booking for you, they have the necessary contacts and might be able to arrange you a room at some smaller places which have no online presence.
 And even if this fails, you can always try to leave earlier in the morning and reach your destination before crowds arrive, so you will have more places to choose from.

 Hard to tell right now.
 In past years, the trek was pretty popular, with 100-150 trekkers starting from Mestia each day during the summer season (Jul-Aug).
 But then COVID turned things upside down.
-There are signs of rebound for 2021 season, but it´s pretty obvious that the numbers of tourists will be only a fraction of pre-covid period.
-So, if you have that opportunity and want to experience the most popular Georgian trek how it was years ago, not as crowded and with guesthouse owners genuinely happy when they see a tourist, 2021 season is your best bet.
+There was some rebound during 2023 season, but it´s pretty obvious that the numbers of tourists haven't reached the pre-covid period yet.
+So, if you have that opportunity and want to experience the most popular Georgian trek how it was years ago, not as crowded and with guesthouse owners genuinely happy when they see a tourist, 2024 season is your best bet.

 Is the trek safe?